-Cuba Handling interfaces on your behalf with the Cuban Civil Aviation Authority (IACC), who issues all permits to land in Cuba.
-They are currently updating the documents and requirements necessary to obtain a permit.
-At present, aircraft operators are asked to present a copy of their Airworthiness Certificate, and Registration, Certificate of Insurance.
-New requirements also include a copy of a Noise Certificate for certain jets, and the latest maintenance logbook entries from your aircraft - complete with mechanic's signature.
-Note that these requirements are in transition and all approvals are subject to the approval of the Cuban IACC.
-Documents that do not meet thier needs could cause delays in the issuance of permits.
+Cuba Handling interfaces on your behalf with the Cuban Civil Aviation Authority (IACC), who issues permits to land in Cuba.
+At present, aircraft operators are required to provide a copy of their Airworthiness Certificate, and Registration, Certificate of Insurance and the most recent maintenance logbook entry from your aircraft - complete with mechanic's signature.
+Certain jets will also need to provide a copy of the aircraft Noise Certificate.
+Note that these requirements are can change, and all permits are subject to the approval of the Cuban IACC.
+Documents that do not meet thier requirements could cause delays in the issuance of permits.

 HOW LONG DOES IT TAKE TO OBTAIN A PERMIT TO FLY TO CUBA?

-Permits to land in Cuba, and the associated handling (parking, fuel, etc.) usually require only 48 business hours.
-Permits can be obtained with less notice, but surcharges may apply.
-However, please see below regarding the lead time required to organize in-country logistics such as transportation, lodging and itineraries.
+Permits to land in Cuba, and the associated aircraft handling (parking, fuel, etc.) usually require only 48 business hours.
+Permits can in some cases be obtained with less notice, but surcharges will apply.
+However, more importantly, please see below regarding the lead time required to organize in-country logistics such as transportation, lodging and itineraries.

 IS TRAVEL TO CUBA NOW LEGAL?
 EVEN FOR TOURISM?

 The US Treasury Department recently expanded the 12 categories of legal travel to Cuba.
-If the purpose of your travel to Cuba falls within one of these 12 categories, then your travel to Cuba is legal.
-At this time, simple 'tourism' is not one of the 12 approved categories (this is a US regulation).
-However, many US travelers to Cuba engage our company to create itineraries that are US Treasury compliant (conforming to one of the 12 categories), and the itinerary includes all of the passengers' requests.
+If the purpose of your travel to Cuba falls within one of these 12 categories, and if you organize your itinerary through an approved sponsor (such as Cuba Handling), then your travel to Cuba is legal.
+At this time, 'tourism' is not one of the 12 approved categories (this is a US regulation).
+However, most US travelers to Cuba engage our company to create itineraries that are 100% US Treasury compliant (conforming to one of the 12 categories), and our itineraries include all of the passengers' requests.
 Please call us for more details about creating a legal and compliant itinerary in Cuba.

-CAN YOU ORGANIZE A HIGH-END ITINERARY IN CUBA?
+CAN YOU ORGANIZE A LUXURY ITINERARY IN CUBA?

-Cuba Handling has a travel planning division that is expert at creating once-in-a-lifetime experiences in Cuba.
+Cuba Handling has a travel planning team that is expert at creating once-in-a-lifetime experiences in Cuba.
 We have staff in the US and on the ground in Cuba, including an in-Cuba 24/7 on-call concierge team.
-We have 27 years' experience operating in Cuba.
-No other US company can claim this level of expertise.
-Please contact our travel team to discuss a luxury, bespoke itinerary that cannot be matched by any other company.
-Longer lead time is required to organize in-Cuba logistics.
-In some cases several weeks are required; for more complicated itineraries it could take 1-3 months to confirm your itinerary.
+We have over 27 years' experience operating in Cuba.
+No other US company can offer this level of expertise.
+Please contact our itinerary team to discuss a luxury, bespoke itinerary that cannot be matched.
+Longer lead time is required to organize in-Cuba itineraries.
+In some cases several weeks could be required; for more complicated itineraries it could take 1-3 months to confirm your itinerary.

 DO WE NEED VISAS TO ENTER CUBA?